-What is Skinny Repeal and Would It Pass the Senate?
+The Newest Idea to Pass the Health Care Bill Is 'Skinny Repeal.'
+What's That?

-The process is well underway in the Senate to repeal Obamacare.
-There's just one little problem: no one in the chamber is quite sure what the end result will be.
+The Senate is heading toward a final vote to repeal the Affordable Care Act.
+But few are exactly sure what the bill will look like.

-The Senate narrowly voted Monday to proceed with debate on healthcare legislation is currently in the midst of a 20 hour debate on what should be included in the final outcome.
+The Senate narrowly voted Monday to proceed with debate on health care legislation is currently in the midst of a 20-hour debate on what should be included in the final outcome.

 So far, the Senate has voted down an amendment that would have, in keeping with a 2015 bill that passed the Senate, fully repealed parts of Obamacare, and another amendment that incorporated the Better Care Reconciliation Act, the reform version the Senate revealed last month.

-With those two options essentially off the table, another version of reform — "skinny repeal" has been floating around as a possible version of legislation with a chance to pass the Senate.
-While the full details have not been revealed yet, "skinny repeal" would reportedly essentially repeal the more unpopular parts of Obamacare, like the individual mandate.
+With those two options essentially off the table, another version of reform—"skinny repeal" has been floating around as a possible version of legislation with a chance to pass the Senate.
+While the full details have not been revealed yet, "skinny repeal" would reportedly essentially repeal the more unpopular parts of Obamacare, such as the individual mandate to buy health insurance.

-But even if the full text is unveiled, its unlikely that will the final version.
+But even if the full text is unveiled, it's unlikely that will be the final version that makes its way to President Trump's desk.
 After the 20 hours of debate concludes, the Senate will begin a "vote-a-rama" where they will vote on a series of amendments that could be included in the bill if they pass.

 Here's what you need to know about the latest iteration of a repeal bill — and what would happen if it passed.